edward-cassidy/shortestpath/README.md

 # shortestpath
 Program takes a list of nodes and edge weights and determines the shortest path given by a source and destination node under a given edge cost limit

-Input is takes the form of two lines.
+Input takes the form of two lines.

 The first line for example: